 OLIVE BRANCHES DON’T GROW ON TREES (2012) Drawing on her own background, Grace Mattioli has created a warring but loveable Italian-American family, who just can’t seem to get along.
 While they all have their individual problems, youngest daughter, Silvia Greco, hopes that she can bring the family together to celebrate the graduation of her little brother, and in so doing offer an olive branch of peace to the disgruntled factions.
 What follows is an energetic, funny, and endearing tale of a twentysomething woman with an incurable need to keep moving, but without any real sense of direction.
 As she finds her own way, so too she hopes to help her family put their problems aside.

-DISCOVERY OF AN EAGLE (2014) When Cosmo Greco and his sister, Silvia Greco drive to Portland together, a soulful American road trip is set in motion, but when a near-fatal car crash threatens to do more than derail the trip, the story takes a thoughtful turn, forcing Cosmo to re-evaluate his life.
+DISCOVERY OF AN EAGLE (2014) When Cosmo Greco and his sister, Silvia Greco drive to Portland together, a soulful American road trip is set in motion.
+When a near-fatal car crash threatens to do more than derail the trip, the story takes a thoughtful turn, forcing Cosmo to re-evaluate his life.
 Characters he meets along the way act as a guide in his spiritual awakening.
 With wit and insight, Mattioli approaches such issues fear of change and what it takes to be truly happy.
 This contemporary literary fiction book will bring readers on a journey of vividly painted landscape and a cast of colorful characters.

-- What was your inspiration for writing this book?
+- What was your inspiration for writing the novels in your trilogy?

-- How did you come up with the title for this book?
+- How did you come up for the titles for these books?

-- What do you want to resonate with readers after finishing this novel?
+- What do you want to resonate with readers after finishing these novels?